 With written documentation of your actual record, you can examine what the impact on employment might be.
 Most states do allow employers to use criminal records when making hiring decisions – but not usually across the board.
 In other words, there must be evidence showing that the employer’s policy is reasonably related to the job requirements.
 For example, if the criminal offenses were related to violent or aggressive behavior, you may not be eligible for jobs in human services.
 The job seeker is wise to seek advice from professionals before embarking on job hunting.
 (Rosen)

 Often employers are conducting criminal background checks when hiring job applicants, which can make it much more difficult for those with criminal records to achieve jobs.
 Most states allow employers to refuse to hire people with criminal records, not just those convicted but even sometimes those who were arrested but never convicted.
 Sometimes a vocational rehabilitation program that is working with you has employer relationships that can open doors or help provide solutions such as waivers.
 For some people, self-employment may help avoid issues with traditional employers.

 Your Rights – Criminal Records: This webpage features common questions and definitions related to employment with a criminal record.

 Standards for Hiring People with Criminal Records: Explore this page to learn more about standards as well as summaries of state laws regarding criminal records.

 National H.I.R.E.
 Network: This organization helps people with criminal records re-enter the workforce.
 It serves both as a national clearinghouse for information & an advocate for policy change.

-If you have an employment gap because of a criminal record, do not try to hide it since the employer will probably be doing a criminal record check anyhow.
+If you have an employment gap because of a criminal record, do not try to hide it since the employer will be doing a criminal record check anyway.
 This is an example of trying to say something positive about the time spent in a correctional facility: “I was in a correctional center but I used the time wisely to get my GED, attend groups and get some really good training in office equipment.”